-The Department of Natural Resources is composed of the Office of the Director, Water Resources, Soil and Water Conservation Program and five programmatic divisions.
-The five divisions include Administrative Support, Energy, Environmental Quality, State Parks and Missouri Geological Survey.
+The Department of Natural Resources is composed of the Office of the Director and five programmatic divisions that include Administrative Support, Energy, Environmental Quality, State Parks and Missouri Geological Survey.

 The Office of the Director is the central management unit within the Department of Natural Resources.
 Responsibilities include coordinating, developing, and implementing the department’s strategic planning efforts, policy research, legislative initiatives and employee relations activities of the department.
 The Director’s Office is responsible for providing overall direction for the department.